List of Red Hot Chili Peppers band members

 With its new lineup finalised, RHCP released two successful albums in Mother's Milk and Blood Sugar Sex Magik.
 On May 7, 1992, however, Frusciante abruptly quit the band in the middle of the Blood Sugar Sex Magik Tour, with several shows cancelled as a result.
 Arik Marshall was brought in for the remainder of the tour, before Jesse Tobias took his place the following September.
 Before the end of the month, however, former Jane's Addiction guitarist Dave Navarro – the band's first choice to replace Frusciante – had finally agreed to join the group.
 The band released One Hot Minute in 1995 and toured extensively in promotion of the album.
 By April 1998, however, Navarro had left RHCP due to creative differences, and his desire to focus on new band Spread.
 Frusciante returned to the band a few weeks later.

-The lineup of Red Hot Chili Peppers remained constant for more than ten years following Frusciante's return, as the band continued to increase its mainstream success with 1999's Californication, 2002's By the Way and 2006's Stadium Arcadium.
+The lineup of RHCP remained constant for more than ten years following Frusciante's return, as the band continued to increase its mainstream success with 1999's Californication, 2002's By the Way and 2006's Stadium Arcadium.
 After a brief hiatus starting in 2008, however, it was announced in December 2009 that the guitarist had departed for a second time, explaining that "my musical interests have led me in a different direction".
 Despite the time of the announcement, Frusciante had actually left on July 29, 2009.
 Josh Klinghoffer, previously a touring guitarist for the band, had taken his place when the band returned from its hiatus in October.
 The band released I'm with You in 2011 and The Getaway in 2016.
 On December 15, 2019, the band announced through their Instagram account the departure of Josh Klinghoffer and the subsequent return of John Frusciante as the lead guitarist of the band.
 This event marked Frusciante's second comeback, in this occasion after 10 years of absence.
 The band released Unlimited Love and Return of the Dream Canteen in 2022.